orospakr/diatropikon/README.md

 its bin directory to your path temporarily) and:

     $ npm install -g diatropikon

+This will install the `dt` command, which you can use to interact with your Diatropikon-powered Kubernetes projects.

 Create your project (it is not recommended that you add Diatropikon to an existing project directory; it should be in its own repository or